6PM - 8PM // Virtial Meeting

 Sign up for the Coppell E-Newsletter

-The Coppell Police Department's Support Services Bureau is composed of the Administrative Division which includes three sections: Professional Standards, Training, and Animal Services.
+The Coppell Police Department's Support Services Bureau is composed of the Investigations Division and the Administrative Division.
+The Administrative Division includes four sections: Professional Standards, Training, School Resource Officers, and Animal Services.
 Support Services Bureau is also the department's liaison with the North Texas Emergency Communications Center (NTECC).
 NTECC is the public safety answering point for the City of Coppell and is responsible for maintaining communications with the police, fire, paramedic, and emergency management functions of the city of Coppell.
 NTECC is staffed and in operation twenty-four hours a day, seven days a week, year round.
 NTECC staff members answer calls for service from citizens, businesses, and other law enforcement agencies, ultimately sending the appropriate public safety resources to respond to routine and emergency calls for assistance.

-Staffing for the Support Services Bureau consists of one Deputy Chief, one Captain, two Sergeants, one Corporal, and one Animal Services Manager.
-This group of supervisors has responsibility for a staff of eleven sworn and civilian personnel.
+Staffing for the Support Services Bureau consists of one Deputy Chief, two Captains, four Sergeants, one Corporal, and one Animal Services Manager.
+This group of supervisors has responsibility for a staff of sixteen sworn and eight civilian personnel.
 The bureau is responsible for research and evaluation as well as a multitude of special and on-going projects with a particular emphasis on technology implementation and enhancements.

 The Coppell Police Department's Administrative Division is comprised of three distinct sections: Professional Standards, Training, and Animal Services.
 There are fifteen people in the division with four assigned to the Professional Standards Section, three assigned to the Training Section, and six assigned to Animal Services.